fel-dev/ecm-gui-v1/documentos/02-Especificação do Projeto.md

-## 🧩 Project Model Canvas
+## 4 🧩 Project Model Canvas

-~~Deve ser desenvolvido a partir do microfundamento: Empreendedorismo e inovação.
-Colocar a imagem do modelo construído apresentando a proposta de solução.~~
+The Project Model Canvas provides a structured overview of the EasyCleanMate GUI project, capturing key elements such bellow:

 Block |	Description
 :--|:--